frodal/GUIwrapper/docs/README.md

 See [releases](https://github.com/frodal/GUIwrapper/releases) for prebuilt installers

-1. First, make sure to do steps 1-3 under the [Build](#Build) section
+1. First, make sure to do steps 1-2 under the [Build](#Build) section
-2. To make a Windows installer for the GUIwrapper application, install [Electron-installer-windows](https://github.com/electron-userland/electron-installer-windows) by running `npm install --save-dev electron-installer-windows` using the command line in the GUIwrapper directory
-3. Then run `npm run setup` in the GUIwrapper directory to build the windows installer.
+2. Then run `npm run setup` in the GUIwrapper directory to build the windows installer.
 Note that this will build to a directory outside of the GUIwrapper directory, i.e., `../GUIwrapperBinaries/installer/`

 Note: `npm run setup` will create an ia32 (x86) windows installer, for x64 use `npm run setup-win64` instead